Skip to content

 Migration from Manual Management

-For organizations transitioning from manual SLURM management:
+For organisations transitioning from manual SLURM management:

 1. Audit Current Allocations: Document existing quotas and QoS settings